daniel-isidro/master_kschool/master_class_04.md

 	138977687678

 Use .find() instead of .index() bc .find() returns "-1" when the search term is not found, while .index() returns an error if not found

+Remove white spaces

+	"    hhjhhkllk      oijijoijo   ".strip()

+## Booleans

+You can see exactly what boolean value an object has by invoking bool on it

+	bool('that')
+	True

+	bool({})
+	False

+	bool(None)
+	False

+TIP: whatch out with pieces of code like this, they always execute!!!

+	True or lkhjkhjlhljh

+## Shell

+On ipython you can use shell commands

+Use "!" to communicate with the shell

+All magic commands available in shell for ipython

+Line magic commands with %, cell magic with %%